halcy/Mastodon.py/docs/index.rst

         'username': # The username (what you @ them with) 'acct': # The user's account name as username@domain (@domain omitted for local users) 'display_name': # The user's display name
+        'discoverable': # True if the user is listed in the user directory, false if not.
+None
+                        # for remote users.
+        'group': # A surprise attribute that will help us later.
         'locked': # Denotes whether the account can be followed without a follow request 'created_at': # Account creation time
         'following_count': # How many people they follow